jrpotter/notebook/notes/c17/functions.md

 ## Prototypes

-A function declaration/definition has two ways of using declarators: **parameter type lists** and **identifier type lists**.
-To make the distinction clear, consider the following two ways of defining an `add` function:
+There exist two ways for a function [[c17/declarations|declaration]] to use declarators: **parameter type lists** and **identifier type lists**.
+To make the distinction clear, consider the following ways of defining an `add` function:

 ```c
 int f(int x, int y) { return x + y; }  // Paramter type list
 int f(x, y) int x; int y; { return x + y }  // Identifier type list
 ```

-A function **prototype** is a kind of function [[c17/declarations|declaration]] that specifies the function signature.
+A function **prototype** is a function declaration that specifies a function signature.
 There are three important points to make note of:

 * Empty identifier lists are interpreted as "the compiler has not been told what this function's arguments are."
 * The standard prohibits declaring functions with a non-empty identifier list.